govuk-infrastructure: 0007-use-fluentbit-elasticsearch-and-kibana-for-application-logs

 Log collection and forwarding

-Application containers should output their logs as stdout
+Application containers should output their logs as stdout/stderr streams, which an aggregator can forward to

-streams, which can then be forwarded by an aggregator to a single log store.
-These logs should be searchable, filterable and appropriately tagged with application/component etc.
+a single log store.
+These logs should be searchable, filterable, and appropriately tagged.

 There are two broad approaches to log collection and forwarding in Kubernetes

-or container to pick up the application logs from a file or socket and forward on (this is the only available option with EKS Fargate, although partially managed by AWS) - Run a log collection and forwarder agent on each node as a
+Podto pick up the application's logs from a file or socket and forward them on (this is the only available option with Elastic Kubernetes Service (EKS) Fargate, although partially managed by AWS) - Run a log collection and forwarder agent on each node as a

 DaemonSet

-Logging should be provided as a service and enabled by default for all containers, so the sidecar pattern does not meet our needs.
+We must have logging as a service and enable it by default for all containers, so the sidecar pattern does not meet our needs.

-For application logs to be searchable and navigable we require the logging agent to annotate and index logs with kubernetes cluster metadata (namespace, pod name, labels etc).
+To make application logs searchable and navigable, we require the logging agent to annotate and index logs with Kubernetes cluster metadata (namespace, pod name, labels, and so on).

-The most commonly used logging agents for Kubernetes are: fluentd and fluentbit.
-Fluentbit is a successor to fluentd, and aims to be more lightweight and offer higher performance, but has a smaller plugin ecosystem than fluentd.
+The most commonly used logging agents for Kubernetes are: Fluentd and Fluent Bit.
+Fluent Bit is a successor to Fluentd, and aims to be more lightweight and offer better performance, but has a smaller plugin ecosystem than Fluentd.

 Log storage and UI

-Logs must also be stored somewhere, with a browser-based UI for searching, filtering and browsing.
-There are many options in the space, but the most common option is elasticsearch and kibana.
+We must store our logs somewhere, with a browser-based UI for searching, filtering, and browsing.
+There are many options in the space, but the most common option is Elasticsearch and Kibana.

-We may ultimately push logs to a GDS-wide central log store, but should deploy something ourselves in the short term so that we can provide a usable logging service to users sooner rather than later, and get familiar with the details of logging within Kubernetes ourselves.
+It is possible that we will ultimately push logs to a GDS-wide central log store, but we should deploy something ourselves in the short term.
+Doing so will ensure we have a usable logging service for our users sooner rather than later, and get familiar with the details of logging within Kubernetes ourselves.

 For now, the obvious choice is Elasticsearch and Kibana, due to their extensive support for this use case and in this ecosystem.